 - Mortgage arrangement fees

 It makes sense to arrange your mortgage before you start viewing properties.
-All lenders will be able to give you an agreement in principal – this lets you know how much you can borrow based on your income and other fixed expenditure.
+All lenders will be able to give you a mortgage agreement in principal – this lets you know how much you can borrow based on your income and other fixed expenditure.

-Whilst it’s unlikely that your first property will be your ‘forever home’, you’re probably going to be there for several years.
+Whilst your first property may not be your ‘forever home’, you’re probably going to be there for several years.
 So it’s important that you research the area where you’ll be living, as well as the property.

 When it comes to property, you should arrange to view it more than once at different times.
 Make notes of any obvious alterations, such as the removal of walls and replacement windows or boiler, and check that the appliances and services are in working order.

-If you want to make an offer, online tools can give you an idea of what similar properties in the area have sold for.
+If you want to make an offer, online tools, such as Zoopla, can give you an idea of what similar properties in the area have sold for.